Yandex Cloud

 1. In the management console, select the folder where you want to delete a cluster.

-2. Select Yandex Managed Service for Sharded PostgreSQL.
+2. Navigate to the Yandex Managed Service for Sharded PostgreSQL service.

 3. Click for the cluster in question and select Delete.